ka1amita/data-science-independent-project-3/README.md

 group by state_code
 ```
 - [ ] Joint analysis: Join the tables together for even more analysis.

+Do characteristics of the zip-code area, such as median household income, influence students’ performance in high school?
 ```sql
 select round(avg(public_hs_data.pct_proficient_math)) as 'math avg', round(avg(public_hs_data.pct_proficient_reading)) as 'reading avg',
 	CASE